henrysky/milkyway_plot/docs/source/index.rst

    python -m pip install mw_plot

-If something is not working properly, try to upgrade first and then report it as an issue
+If something is not working properly, try to upgrade first and then report it as an issue on Github if the problem persists

 .. prompt:: bash $

    python -m pip install mw_plot --upgrade

-OR clone the latest commit of mw_plot from Github by running the following command
+You can also clone the latest commit of mw_plot from Github by running the following command to install the package in editable mode

 .. prompt:: bash $